 The city itself is an eclectic mix of historic buildings, crystal shops, art galleries, farm-to-table cafes and spas.
 But for many, the real action is outside of town, where world-class mountain biking, rock climbing, camping, hiking and running await.
 If you’ve visited the area before, you’ll know what we mean.
 For those who haven’t, we’ve compiled a list of highlights using Adventure Projects, REI’s digital trail guides and online community, to help you find your way.

 Sedona is a playground with something for every rider.
 The trails wind through the vibrant red-rock landscape, snaking through the woods, over rock ledges and across dry creek beds.
 Though navigating the area's expert singletrack requires some high-consequence riding, there are plenty of easier trails that avoid the region’s famed technical, exposed terrain.
 No matter where you ride, you'll enjoy the same stunning views.
 Even though Sedona is known for mountain biking, most of the trails are shared with hikers who have the right-of-way, so be courteous when passing foot traffic.
+And if you somehow find yourself without your rig, don't worry, it's easy to rent.

 A good option for new riders or families is Intro to Sedona.
 The 5.3-mile figure-eight loop below Bell Rock and Courthouse Butte near the Village of Oak Creek features easy singletrack and several opportunities to cut the ride short if your legs decide to call it quits.